 October 21, 2024 - 9 minutes read

-Managing Supply Chain Disruptions Best Practices
+Managing Supply Chain Disruptions: Best Practices for 2024

 As the global economy recovers from the post-pandemic recession, supply chain disruptions are still casting a long shadow.
 These disruptions significantly contribute to high inflation rates that have affected international markets for nearly 5 years.